 Fornication is any sexual act done outside of marriage.
 This includes pornography, which comes from “porneia,” the Greek word for fornication.
 Even something you may not consider pornography (such as a swimsuit catalog) can make you guilty of fornication if you view it with lust, since lust alone is a sin (Prov.
 6:24, 25; Matt.5:28; Gal 5:16, 17).
 Depending on what translation of the Bible you’re reading, “fornicator” may be translated as “whoremonger,” but the Greek word it comes from means someone who has sex outside of wedlock.

 While sex outside of marriage is a sin, there’s nothing wrong with sex between a married couple.
 “Marriage is honorable in all, and the bed undefiled: but whoremongers and adulterers God will judge” (Heb.
 13:4).
-There are those who believe sex is only for reproduction and not for pleasure.
-There is no scriptural support for this, but there IS Scripture that supports sex for pleasure between husband and wife (Prov.
+There are those who believe sex is only for procreation and not for pleasure.
+There is no scriptural support for this, but there is Scripture that supports sex for pleasure between husband and wife (Prov.
 5:18, 19).
 Paul addressed the Corinthians on this issue (I Cor.
 7:1-9) and told the unmarried to marry if they weren’t able to exercise self-control because “it is better to marry than to burn [with desire]” (v.9).
 Verses 3-5 also encourage husband and wife to maintain sexual relations for no other reason than to avoid the temptations of adultery.